-Deforestation caused by mining activities in Indonesia threatens black macaque
+Deforestation by mining threatens black macaque

 800px-Celebes_crested_macaque